Check & repair a credit rating in 30 days

 Last week and time to look to the future.

-The best way to truly repair your credit rating is to not damage it in the future.
+The best way to truly repair a credit rating is to not damage it in the future.
 That means staying stable and consistent (we know, we know, boring) as much as possible.

-You've already gone part of the way on this in week two by automating as many of your payments as you can, now it's time to get into a few more good habits.
+We've already gone part of the way on this in week two by automating as many payments as possible, now it's time to get into a few more good habits.

-Do your research before applying for a new credit card or loan - now that you know where you stand with your credit rating that should be a lot easier - and choose the best time to make a new application, a time when you haven't just made a big change like a new address or a new job.
+Anyone applying for a new credit card or loan should do thorough research - which will be a lot easier now they know where they stand with their credit rating - and choose the best time to make a new application, like when they haven't just made a big change like a new address or a new job.

-Rejection hurts on its own but it's also best avoided because lenders can see if there's been a recent search on your report and that hurts your score.
-That won't matter to you if you get the deal you want but it will if you're forced to apply again elsewhere.
+Rejection hurts on its own but it's also best avoided because lenders can see if there's been a recent search on a credit report and that hurts an overall score.
+This won't matter for applicants who get the deal they want t but it will if they're forced to apply again elsewhere.

-To avoid knock backs from searches make sure you space out applications for any products that require a search on your credit report by at least 3 months to give yourself the best possible chance of success - even if the products you're applying for seem completely unrelated to each other.
+To avoid knock backs, applications for any products that require credit report searches should be spaced out by at least 3 months to offer the best possible chance of success - even if the products being applied for seem completely unrelated to each other.

 Find out more about this here.

-Remember, getting a new insurance policy or moving to a new mobile phone or broadband contract can mean a search on your file.
+Remember, getting a new insurance policy or moving to a new mobile phone or broadband contract can mean a search of a credit file.

 Finally, consider products aimed to help rebuild or improve a credit rating.

-Poor score credit cards (see the table) can help to improve and strengthen a damaged credit history, as well as help to build a new history as well, or if you're not ready to make a credit card application, the Cashplus prepaid card offers another way to add positive marks to your credit file, read more on this here.
+Poor score credit cards (see the table) can help to improve and strengthen a damaged credit history, as well as help to build a new history as well, or for those not ready to make a credit card application, the Cashplus prepaid card offers another way to add positive marks to credit files, read more on this here.